 There are also so called zone-covering (Russian: "Зонально-Маскировочные сообщения" or "Зоны") messages.
 They are Monolith format messages, but they have no actual meaning.

-Here is an old Buzzer transmission site log journal page, showing both "Monolith" (сигнализация Монолит) and zone-covering (зона) messages
+Here is a page from an old transmission log from The Buzzer, showing both "Monolith" (сигнализация Монолит) and zone-covering (зона) messages.

 These are similar to "Monolith" messages, except they have no options in front: